 - The cost of fixing an error during implementation is 6.5x higher than fixing it during design.

-User experience encompasses all the customer interactions with the company and its products.
-The reality is that UX is about far more than “design” — it’s about understanding your customers and how they interact with your product, application, or website.
+UX is more than “design” — understanding your customers and how they interact with your product, application, or website.
 By understanding what your customers want and need on an ongoing basis (consumer behavior is not static), you can adapt to fill the brand experience gap — the space between what your brand promises and the reality of what your consumers experience.

 What Is User Experience (UX) Design?

-Although all seven hexagons are important, we’re going to touch on three of them:
+Although all seven hexagons are essential, we’re going to touch on three of them:

 - How easy is the user’s first interaction?